-Stocks fight for gains amid signs America is returning to work
+Stocks retreat as Trump preps social media and China crackdowns

 |NIO INC

-U.S. Treasurys were little changed, with the yield on the 10-year note holding near 0.68 percent.
+U.S. Treasurys were little changed, with the yield on the 10-year note at 0.703 percent.

 In Europe, Britain’s FTSE added 1.3 percent, France’s CAC climbed 1.54 percent and Germany’s DAX rose 0.93 percent.